cubiclesoft/php-flexforms/docs/flex_forms.md

 This function defends against XSS/CSRF attacks.
 Never write advanced form code without proper XSS/CSRF defenses.

 If the specified action exists and passes the security check, the specified action is assigned to the internal automatic nonce tracker.
-This is later used during Generate() for automatic form looping and reduce error-prone issues from copying and pasting code.
+This is later used during Generate() for automatic form looping and to reduce error-prone issues from copying and pasting code.

 FlexForms::OutputFormCSS($delaycss = false)
 -------------------------------------------